Here are three interesting facts about websites and website visitors we are sure you haven’t heard of:

 The PANTONE name is known worldwide as the standard language for color communication.
 Everyone from designers to manufacturers, retailers to customers knows about it.

 Since 2000, the Pantone Color Institute has been selecting the Color of the Year.
-To do so, Pantone’s color experts comb the world looking for color influences which best define the global zeitgeist.
+To do so, Pantone’s color experts comb the world looking for color influences that best define the global zeitgeist.

 9. Custom Illustrations